franfrancisco9/dm-vio-ros/README.md

-This was adapted from the original ROS wrapper and adjusted to work on Ubuntu 22.04 ROS2 Humble.
+This was adapted from the original ROS wrapper and adjusted to work on Ubuntu 22.04 ROS2 Humble for live running on compressed image topics from an OAK camera.
+You can change the code easily to raw images in `main.cpp`.

 To build in 22.04, follow the instructions in `https://github.com/lukasvst/dm-vio`.
 Note that for the 22.04 workstation make sure to be in a python 3.10 environment and you will have to change to `#include <limits>` at the top of the file in the Pangolin folder:
 ```bash